appinioGmbH/flutter_packages/packages/widget_zoom/README.md

 ## Getting started

-Just wrap your image widget that should be zoomable with the `ZoomWidget` and pass an object for the `heroAnimationTag` parameter and you are good to go.
+Just wrap your image widget that should be zoomable with the `WidgetZoom` and pass an object for the `heroAnimationTag` parameter and you are good to go.
 (The Hero animation is there to provide you with a nice transition when entering and leaving the fullscreen by tapping your image)

 ## Usage